davekinkead/thesis/chapters/06-states-of-nature/chapter.coffee.md

       if last_game[1] is 1 then @strategy.c else @strategy.d

-Mans also need to update their strategy after each round.
+Men also need to update their strategy after each round.
 We will do this only after all contests in a tick have finished and scores have been calculated.

     update = (agent) ->
       neighbours = agent.space.neighbourhood(agent)
-      max = neighbours.reduce (a, b) -> {score: Math.max a.score, b.score}
+      max = neighbours.reduce (a, b) ->
+        {score: Math.max a.score, b.score}
+      winners = neighbours.filter (neighbour) ->
+        neighbour.score is max.score
+      unless agent in winners
-      winners = (neighbour for neighbour in neighbours when neighbour.score is max.score) agent.strategy = winners[Math.floor Math.random() * winners.length].strategy
+        agent.strategy = winners[Math.floor Math.random() * winners.length].strategy
       agent